Mother Earth is burning. What have we done!

 For the past few years, Brasil had shown an understanding of this problem and even actively started protecting this precious part of the world.
 Now, with this newly elected president, all previously achieved goals come to naught.

 The president sacked the head of the agency, as there was a fierce disagreement on deforestation data.
-This is similar to when Mr. Trump fired the director of the EPA.
+This is like when Mr. Trump fired the director of the EPA.
 These 2 men think along the same lines.
-To hell with the environment, let future generations find another place to live, we need to fill our pockets now.
+To hell with the environment, let future generations find another place to live.
+We need to fill our pockets now.